 1 This sense of function-theoretic characterization is not to be confused with various notions of functional explanation in the literature, in particular, with Cummins' (1975) notion of functional analysis.
-However, a functional analysis of a complex system may involve function-theoretic characterization, in the sense explicated in this paper.
+However, a functional analysis of a complex system may involve function-theoretic characterization, in the sense explicated in this chapter.

-2 The FT characterization, the specification of the algorithm, and the neural implementation correspond, very roughly, to Marr's three levels of description - the computational, algorithmic, and implementation - respectively.
+2 The FT characterization, the specification of the algorithm, and the neural implementation correspond, roughly, to Marr's three levels of description-the computational, algorithmic, and implementation, respectively.
+The topmost, computational, level of theory also adverts to general environmental facts ('constraints') essential to the explanation of the cognitive capacity, as discussed below.
+See Egan (1995) for elaboration and defense of this account of Marr's computational level.